jicahoo/postgres-query-optimize-notes/README.md

 * CTE a.k.a WITH clause, it is not temp table, just expression or sub query.
 * Hash Join consume memory.
 May generate many temp files for buckets if there is no enough work memory, which lead to bad performance.
 Be cautious.
 * Avoid join based on function call or expression, unless you can add expression index on it.
+* Postgres is good at handling many concurrent queries and each query involve not too much data.

 ## Common optimize measurements.